In 1349, Mallorca lost its status as a kingdom when King Jaume III and his Mallorcan army was defeated by the royal troops of Peter of Aragón.

-This sculpted composition, made in bronze, portrays Prince James, the son of King James III, holding the deceased body of his father and a flag of the former Kingdom of Mallorca after the lost battle against the royal troops of Aragon.
+This sculpted composition, made in bronze, portrays Prince Jaume, the son of King Jaume III, holding the deceased body of his father and the flag of the former Kingdom of Mallorca after the lost battle against the royal troops of Aragon.

-Entrusted to architect Joan Rubió i Bellver and sculptor Camps Arnau (a disciple of Gaudí), the piece was inaugurated in 1927.
+Entrusted to famous architect Joan Rubió i Bellver and sculptor Camps Arnau (both partners of Gaudí), the monument was inaugurated in 1927.

 Get directions to the monument of Jaume III in Llucmajor